ajeetkr7/Blockchain/README.md

 # Blockchain
-BlockChain.pptx is a smart and Brief introduction of Blockchai
+BlockChain.pptx is a smart and Brief introduction of Blockchain